-The CNC Machining II program is designed to prepare veterans, transitioning service members, and other students to become advanced level CNC machinists with upward mobility potential.
+The CNC Machining II program is designed to prepare veterans, transitioning service members, and other students to become intermediate level CNC machinists with upward mobility potential.
 The curriculum is a combination of a review of machining theory and extensive hands-on training.
-The duration of the training is 640 hours and can be completed on a regular 32 week schedule or on an accelerated 16 week schedule.
-The complete program includes 7 basic courses: 5-Axis, CMM, GD&T, Flow Waterjet, Robotics, Laser and 3D Printing.
+The duration of the training is 640 hours and can be completed on a regular 32-week schedule or on an accelerated 16-week schedule.
+The complete program includes 7 basic courses: 5-Axis, Coordinate Measuring Machine (CMM), GD&T, Waterjet, Laser cutting and engraving and 3D Printing.
 College credit is not awarded for this program, rather it is designed as a program of study around industry recognized credentials based on skills needed for a career in machining.
 This program is designed as an accelerated program of study culminating in industry recognized advanced manufacturing credentials which test the retention and application of the skills needed for a career in machining.
-Maximum enrollment per semester is 18 students.
+Maximum enrollment per semester is 6 students.
+The teacher student ratio is 1:6.